dsohk/rancher-devsecops-workshop/docs/part-4.md

 ![Rancher UI](./images/rancher-ui-create-first-fleet-group-step3-pg3.png)

-Provide unique `Name` for cluster group `Development` and in `Cluster Selector` section, provide same Label key value pair which was used to create `Cluster1` and `Cluster2`
+Provide unique `Name` for cluster group and in `Cluster Selector` section, provide same Label key value pair which was used to create `Cluster1` and `Cluster2`

 Key:Value `(env=dev)`

-Once you key in the key:value pair, Rancher will use the selector labels to indentify the clusters to be used as part of cluster group in Fleet.
+Once you key in the key:value pair, Rancher will use the selector labels to indentify the clusters to be associated with our newly created cluster group in Fleet.
 You will see it show 2/4 cluster been selected.

 ![Rancher UI](./images/rancher-ui-create-first-fleet-group-details-step4-pg4.png)